Ritchie Sutton: Mansfield Town

-In June 2011, he was unveiled at Conference club Mansfield Town, having signed on one-year contract a free transfer.
+In June 2011, he was unveiled at Conference club Mansfield Town, having signed a one-year contract a free transfer.
 Manager Paul Cox said that "I've had my eye on Ritchie since his days at Crewe.
 He is a big strong 'unit' who will hopefully be a good acquisition for the club."
-He was one of three Mansfield players injured in a pre-season 'friendly' with Ilkeston, and so missed the start of the season.
+He was one of three Mansfield players injured in a pre-season friendly with Ilkeston, and so missed the start of the season.
 He made his debut from the bench on 27 August, in a 3–0 home win over Kettering Town, before he was given his first start in a 1–0 win against Stockport County two days later.
-He played the next twenty consecutive league and FA Cup games, until a second yellow card picked up in a 3–1 defeat at Southport saw him suspended for one game.
-The "Stags" reached the play-off semi-finals, however Sutton was sent off at Field Mill for a late challenge on York City's Matty Blair, and watched from the sidelines as his team were knocked out of the play-offs in extra time.
-Mansfield won promotion into the Football League as Conference champions in 2012–13, though Sutton was largely confined to the bench following the arrival of James Jennings in January.
+He played the next twenty consecutive league and FA Cup games until a second yellow card picked up in a 3–1 defeat at Southport saw him suspended for one game.
+The "Stags" reached the play-off semi-finals; however, Sutton was sent off at Field Mill for a late challenge on York City's Matty Blair, and watched from the sidelines as his team were knocked out of the play-offs in extra time.
+Mansfield won promotion into the Football League as Conference champions in 2012–13.
+However, Sutton was largely confined to the bench following the arrival of James Jennings in January.
 His contract was extended by a further year in the summer.

 He made 39 appearances during the 2013–14 campaign, and became a key feature of the club's 3-5-2 formation.
 During the 2014–15 season he was asked to play as an attacking right-back by manager Adam Murray.
 He adapted well to the role, and was named as the club's Player of the Season.